-Violations of Other College Regulations:
+23. Violations of Other College Regulations

-Violation of LC policies, rules or regulations contained in any official publications, published in hard copy or available electronically including, but not limited to, residence hall regulations, athletics regulations, administrative announcements, student engagement policies, library regulations, and admissions agreements, contracts, and postings (i.e. failure to disclose prior or current felony or misdemeanor convictions to the appropriate LC officials).
+Violation of LC policies, rules or regulations contained in any official publications, published in hard copy or available electronically including, but not limited to, residence hall regulations, athletics regulations, administrative announcements, student engagement policies, library regulations, and admissions agreements, contracts, and postings (e.g., failure to disclose prior or current felony or misdemeanor convictions to the appropriate LC officials).

-Weapons, Explosives, and Other Dangerous Items:
+24. Weapons, Explosives, and Other Dangerous Items

-The on-campus (licensed or illegal) possession, storing, carrying, or use of any weapon (or replicas), implements used as weapons, or other dangerous items is prohibited, including, but not limited to firearms, ammunition, explosives, fireworks, martial arts paraphernalia, knives (except for academic and kitchen use), box cutters, air guns, pellet/BB guns, paintball guns, stun guns, potato guns, NERF guns, splat guns, slingshots, balloon launchers, or tattoo needles/equipment.
+The on-campus (licensed or illegal) possession, storing, carrying, or use of any weapon (or replicas), implements used as weapons, or other dangerous items is prohibited including, but not limited to, firearms, ammunition, explosives, fireworks, martial arts paraphernalia, knives (except for academic and kitchen use), box cutters, air guns, pellet/BB guns, paintball guns, stun guns, potato guns, NERF guns, splat guns, slingshots, balloon launchers, or tattoo needles/equipment.

 VII.
-Code of Conduct Violations
+Reporting and SARP Actions Steps for Student Code of Conduct Violations

 - 1. Any member of the LC staff or administration may file a report against any student, student group, or student organization for alleged violation of the Student Code of Conduct, residence hall regulations, Athletic Code of Conduct, or any other written LC policy or behavior.
 Both on- and off-campus reports should be filed with Public Safety. - 2.
-The person making the charge(s) will provide the following: date of the incident, specific college policy or regulation the student(s) allegedly violated, a statement of the circumstances, and name(s) of witnesses. - 3.
-SARP will respond and coordinate an investigation promptly to any report filed.
-Again, SARP is responsible for enforcing the Student Code of Conduct and for assessing all offenses in non-academic matters.
+The person making the charge(s) will provide the following: date of the incident, specific college policy or regulation the student(s) allegedly violated, a statement of the circumstances, and name(s) of witnesses.

-- 4. Upon conclusion of the investigation, SARP will determine: (a) whether or not the alleged misconduct is within the purview of the Student Code of Conduct; (b) whether to issue pathways to the student(s) for alleged misconduct; and (c) if pathways are filed, which pathways will be utilized. - 5.
+- 3. SARP will respond and coordinate an investigation promptly into any report filed.
+Again, SARP is responsible for enforcing the Student Code of Conduct and for assessing all offenses in non-academic matters. - 4.
+Upon conclusion of the investigation, SARP will determine: (a) whether the alleged misconduct is within the purview of the Student Code of Conduct; (b) whether to issue pathways to the student(s) for alleged misconduct; and (c) if pathways are filed, which pathways will be utilized. - 5.
 All pathways shall be presented in written form to the student.
-Pathways cannot be altered, except by new evidence presented to the Dean of Students, Public Safety, or Residence Life and Housing staff.